 Max also has a page on the Map of Kansas Literature web site and a Wikipedia page.
 5/28/2017

-Kevein Rabas is the new Poet Laureate of Kansas
+Kevein Rabas, District 2, Emporia, is the new Poet Laureate of Kansas

 Kevin is a poet, jazz musician, and professor who teaches poetry and playwriting at Emporia State University.
-Read about Kevin and about how to book him as a speaker in your community on the Kansas Humanities Council web site.
-5/14/2017
+Kevin is chairman of the university's English, modern languages and journalism department.
+He has authored seven books of poetry and fiction.
+Read more about Kevin, his inspiration and his work: "New Kansas poet laureate, a Shawnee Mission NW grad, was inspired by journalist mom," by Anne Kniggendorf, special to the Kansas City Star.
+Also, read about Kevin and about how to book him as a speaker in your community on the Kansas Humanities Council web site.
+5/17/2017

 Read a listing of 2017 Kansas Notable Books on the Kansas State Library web site.
 5/14/2017